aaronpk/secevent-pushpull/draft-tulshibagwale-saag-pushpull-delivery.md

 A Transceiver can initiate communication with a Peer in order to:

-* Acknowledge previously received SETs from the Peer.
+* Positively or negatively acknowledge previously received SETs from the Peer.
 * Send SETs to the Peer.
 * Both acknowledge previously received SETs from the Peer and send SETs to the Peer.